 The Wallace Lane Rehabilitation project, located in Green Hills neighborhood, consists of the evaluation and rehabilitation, as necessary, of approximately 55,000 linear feet of existing gravity sewer, approximately 320 manholes, and service laterals within Metro's rights-of-way and easements.
-Design began on August 23, 2022, and was completed in February 2023.
-The project is anticipated to advertise for construction quotes following collection of additional inspection data which will begin in the upcoming quarter.
+Design began on August 23, 2022, and it was completed in February 2023.
+However, Metro elected to conduct additional investigations of service laterals in the area to refine the design prior to initiating construction.
+Collection and review of that data continued through the reporting period.
+The project is anticipated to advertise for construction quotes during the upcoming quarter.